-Images of Cats and Dogs Used To Predict Dementia in Parkinson's
+Pictures of Cats and Dogs Used to Predict Outcome of Dementia in Parkinson's Patients

 Lead researcher Dr Rimona Weil (UCL Institute of Neurology) says that dementia is a serious concern among people with Parkinson’s, as the disease can often develop into dementia, but early warning markers are currently lacking.